saschadaniels/certbot-dns-rcode0/README.rst

 records the path to this file for use during renewal, but does not store the file's contents.

-**CAUTION:** You should protect these API token as you would protect the password to your RcodeZero account.
+**CAUTION:** You should protect the API token as you would protect the password to your RcodeZero account.
 Users who can read this file can use these credentials to issue arbitrary API calls on your behalf.
-Users who can cause Certbot to run using these credentials can complete a ``dns-01`` challenge to acquire new certificates or revoke existing certificates for associated domains, even if those domains aren't being managed by this server.
+Users who can cause Certbot to run using these credentials can complete a ``dns-01`` challenge to acquire new certificates or revoke existing certificates for any domain under the RcodeZero account, even if those domains aren't being managed by this server.

 Certbot will emit a warning if it detects that the credentials file can be accessed by other users on your system.
 The warning reads "Unsafe permissions